celestiaorg/celestia-app/docs/architecture/ADR-003-Non-interactive-defaults.md

 Our encoding scheme now has to actually use the metadata added to wrapped transactions.

-Note: In order to properly test the new encoding scheme, we have to perform identical if not very similar application logic to that in `PrepareProposal` for this reason, we initially wanted to move the share encoding/decoding logic to the app instead of core.
+Note: In order to properly test the new encoding scheme, we have to perform identical if not very similar application logic to that in `PrepareProposal`, for this reason, we initially wanted to move the share encoding/decoding logic to the app instead of core.
 There were some other quality of life improvements that were also added during this refactor that are technically unrelated to these changes.

-We currently utilize a struct to store the state needed for lazily writing message shares (todo: possibly change this name).
+We currently utilize a struct to store the state needed for lazily writing message shares.
 Here we add a method to it that allows for us to write namespaced padded shares.

 ```go
 // MessageShareSplitter lazily splits messages into shares that will eventually be